 It is mandatory for an explanation of the purpose of the assessment to take place in the presence of a support person under section 9(2)(d).
 While non-compliance with this section has previously resulted in applications for habeas corpus being granted, the Court of Appeal has indicated that such a breach is insufficient to warrant nullification of the assessment process by granting the writ if the assessor has attempted to comply with the requirement.

+During this process, all efforts should be made to ensure that interpreters are available, if the proposed patient’s first language is not English, this necessary to satisfy the requirement for services to be delivered with proper respect for a person’s language under section 5(2)(c) of the Act.

 An assessor must offer to organise the attendance of a support person known to the applicant, such as a family member, caregiver or friend, if such a person is available.
 If no such person is available, an independent person not involved in the application or assessment and treatment process should be engaged.
 This should not be a mental health professional.

 Provided this process is undertaken in good faith, it is unlikely to prejudice the validity of the application as other opportunities for clinical and judicial reassessment are available under the Act.
 If a proposed patient strongly indicates that they do not want to comply with the requirement, their right to privacy should be respected.
 Additionally, there may be situations where it would be unsafe to engage a support person.

-5.3.2 Section 9(3) assessment examination to be conducted by a medical practitioner
+6.4.4 Section 9(3) assessment examination to be conducted by a health practitioner

 Section 9(3) of the Act describes the qualifications necessary to perform an assessment examination.
-The person must be a medical practitioner who is either a psychiatrist approved by the DAMHS or, if no psychiatrist is ‘reasonably available’, some other medical practitioner who is ‘suitably qualified’ to conduct the assessment examination in the opinion of the DAMHS.
+The person must be a health practitioner who is either a psychiatrist approved by the DAMHS or, if no psychiatrist is ‘reasonably available’, a medical practitioner or nurse practitioner (not being the health practitioner who issued the certificate under section 8B(4)) who, in the opinion of the Director of Mental Health, is suitably qualified to conduct the assessment examination or assessment examinations generally.
+(Please note, section 9(4) allows the Director of Mental Health to delegate this function to the DAMHS).

 ‘Psychiatrist’ is defined within section 2 of the Act as ‘a medical practitioner whose scope of practice includes psychiatry’.
 A medical practitioner holding ‘scope of practice’ in any specialty must have completed vocational training and completed a post-graduate qualification approved for or relevant to the scope of practice.
-Registrars are registered in a general scope of practice and do not fall under this definition.section 114(1)(a)
+Registrars are registered in a general scope of practice and do not fall under this definition.
+A nurse practitioner is a health practitioner who is, or is deemed to be, registered with the Nursing Council of New Zealand continued by section 114(1)(a) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of nursing and whose scope of practice permits the performance of nurse practitioner functions and holds a current practising certificate.

 ‘Reasonably available’ is not defined within the Act.
 The expertise that is ‘reasonably available’ in a well-staffed urban centre may be very different to that in a more isolated rural area.
 Nevertheless, some consistency in the matter is expected.
 When considering the expertise that is ‘reasonably available’, the following context should be considered: